AVAILABLE NOW — Retail Banking VR Training Bundle

 True learning in the realm of diversity and inclusion requires learners to step into the shoes of others to experience life at work from their point of view and identify behavior in themselves and their team members that could be problematic.

-Diversity, equity, and inclusion (DEI) is a long game.
-But it’s important to note that DEI efforts are not necessarily about changing the hearts and minds of your employees — perhaps an unrealistic goal.
-Increasing diversity and inclusion requires setting the right policies, milestones, expectations, and boundaries to ensure everyone is represented — and, critically, that organizational culture makes them feel welcome and valued.
+Diversity, equity, and inclusion (DE&I) is a long game.
+But it’s important to note that DE&I efforts are not necessarily about changing the hearts and minds of your employees — perhaps an unrealistic goal.
+Improving diversity and inclusion requires setting the right policies, milestones, expectations, and boundaries to ensure everyone is represented and that organizational culture makes them feel welcome and valued.

 As an organization, simply changing the overall demographics of the workforce is not enough.
 It’s also critical to dictate what behavior is acceptable and what is not.
 What many organizations lack — and what leads to this onus of diversity fatigue — are the skillsets and culture to set them up for success.
 If diversity efforts are just lip service, they don’t stand a good chance.

-Where are we going wrong with diversity and inclusion efforts?
+Where are we going wrong with DE&I efforts?

-While most companies today claim they care about DEI, many stay stuck in an outdated cultural mindset.
+While most companies today claim they care about DE&I, many stay stuck in an outdated cultural mindset.
 Perhaps they’re hiring more equitably on the frontlines and at entry level, and maybe even advancing diverse people through managerial roles.
 But as you scan the hierarchy of leadership, homogeneity reigns.
-Just under 90% of US CEOs are white, and roughly the same amount are male.
-The majority are both white and male.
+Approximately 90% of US CEOs are white males.

 Do people give and receive feedback with grace within your organization’s culture?
 Do they listen and share?
 Are all voices heard?